 Grilled Striped Bass

-Striped bass is also sold as striper; you can substitute it with other firm, white-flesh fish such as black sea bass, trout, or grouper.
-We serve the fillets over corn and clam chowder sauce, but they are also delicious on their own, with just a sprinkling of lemon juice.
+We serve the fillets over our Corn and Clam Chowder Sauce, but they are also delicious on their own, with just a sprinkling of lemon juice.

 - 1/4 cup extra-virgin olive oil